WorldVistA/VistA/Documentation/generateDockerViViaNAndDox.rst

 ===========================================================================
-Instructions for using Docker to generate ViViaN and DOX
+Instructions for Using Docker to Generate ViViaN and DOX
 ===========================================================================

 .. sectnum::